Welcome to the home page of the TRB Committee on Traffic Flow Theory and Characteristics.

 of traffic flow theory and traffic flow characteristics to the planning,

 design and operation of transportation systems.

 NEW 2023 Summer Meeting: The TFTC (ACP50) Summer Meeeting will be held at the AMS Institute, July 26-28, 2023 in Amsterdam, NL.
-Click here to view the extended abstract submission page.
+Click here to see the committee meeting agenda.
 A selection of abstracts related to data will be invited for submission to a special issue of Data Science for Transportation Journal.
 We hope you'll join us in Amsterdam in July!

 2023 Annual Meeting: The TFTC (ACP50) committee met in person on Monday, January 9, 2023 from 1:30 PM to 3:15 PM (EST) at the TRB Annual Meeting in Washington, DC.
 Click here to view the meeting agenda and here to view chair letter and more information regarding the annual meeting.